tannerdolby/metagen-docs/src/index.md

 ### Liquid Usage

 If you would like to use Liquid (which is the default templating engine in Eleventy).
-Then utilize the following syntax by passing the shortcode an object containing the expected fields.
+Then utilize the following syntax by passing the shortcode a metadata object containing the expected fields.

-Note: You can also pass an object from global data or frontmatter to `metagen` in Nunjucks like shown below.
+Note: You can pass an object from global data or frontmatter to `metagen` using Nunjucks like shown below as well.

 {% raw %}
 ```liquid